Much of America has stopped celebrating Columbus Day, but the explorer remains revered in Italy

 Europe’s former colonial powers have increasingly begun to reckon with the brutality of that historical period.
 Indeed, when the United States’ Black Lives Matter protests spread to European cities, the chants were about both modern-day discrimination and colonial legacies.
 But Columbus — who sailed for Spain and served as governor of Hispaniola — has so far largely escaped a reassessment in Italy.

-“Some vague awareness of his colonist brutality has only in the last few years made it into classrooms,” said Marina Nezi, a newly retired high school history teacher in Rome.
+“Some vague awareness of his colonist brutality has only in the last few years made it into classrooms,” said Marina Nezi, a recently retired high school history teacher in Rome.
 “But [Italy has] a very long history, and school years are often not enough to tell the whole of it.”

 The idealized version of Columbus is crystallized in Italy’s most famous encyclopedia, which defines him as a “great navigator, discoverer of America.”
-When older Italians think of Columbus, they may visualize Gabriel Byrne’s solemn, silver-haired portrayal in a mid-’80s Italian American TV production.
+When older Italians think of Columbus, they may visualize Gabriel Byrne’s solemn, silver-haired portrayal in a mid-80s Italian American TV production.

-To be sure, the United States held an almost universally romantic view of Columbus until sometime after the celebration of his voyage’s 500th anniversary, when people started looking into the unsavory parts of his past.
+To be sure, the United States held an almost universally romantic view of Columbus until sometime after the celebration of his voyage’s 500th anniversary.
+Then people started looking into the unsavory parts of his past.

 “In 1992 America, [Columbus’s reputation] was still immaculate.
 Thirty years later, it’s a whole other era.
 The current Italian attitude is still stuck at that time,” said Giulio Busi, author of “Christopher Columbus, the Sailor of Secrets.”